-The mole is the base unit of amount of substance in the SI system of units.
-One mole equals the amount of substance that contains as many elementary units as there are atoms in 0.012 kg of carbon-12.
+The mole (abbreviation: mol) is the base unit of amount of substance in the SI system of units.
+One mole equals the amount of substance that contains as many elementary units as there are atoms in 0.012 kilogram of carbon-12.
 The elementary units may be atoms, molecules, ions, radicals, electrons, etc., and must be specified.
 1 mole of a compound has a mass equal to its relative molecular mass expressed in grams.
 The mole replaced the gram-atom.

 The molarity of a solution is its concentration in moles per liter; a solution whose molarity is 1 is called molar.